 Students are selected to serve as an LCOM SA at the end of the fall session, and they are expected to serve for a calendar year.
 The Admissions, Alumni, and Student Affairs teams provide ongoing leadership training to selected ambassadors.
 After training,

-the students are expected to support at least 3 events a year and fulfill the responsibilities of the position.
+the students are expected to support at least three events a year and fulfill the responsibilities of the position.
 Along with their duties, the students must remain in good academic standing.

-The team will accept applications for new student ambassadors (2021 cohort) until 11:59 pm on Sunday, October 25, 2020, after which the application survey automatically closes.
+The team will accept applications for new Student Ambassadors (2023 cohort) until 11:59 pm on Sunday, October 23, 2022, after which the application survey automatically closes.

-The team will accept applications for student ambassadors renewals (for the 2021 cohort) until 11:59 pm on Thursday, November 12, 2020, after which the application survey automatically closes.
+The team will accept applications for Student Ambassadors' renewals (for the 2023 cohort) until 11:59 pm on Thursday, November 10, 2022, after which the application survey automatically closes.

 - Volunteer at three LCOM special events and/or activities per year.